jeremiemartinez/jeremiemartinez.github.com/_posts/2016-02-16-unit-tests.md

 Maintaining your SQLite database can be difficult.
 Indeed, your database will evolve with your application and making sure these migrations go well is mandatory.
 If you fail to do so, it will lead to crashes and losing users… Unacceptable !

 This unit test is based on the work of an old colleague of mine [Thibaut](https://twitter.com/fredszaq).
 The idea is to compare the schema of a created from scratch database and an upgraded one.

+First, we need to add a dependency to the SQLite JDBC driver:

+{% highlight groovy %}
+testCompile 'org.xerial:sqlite-jdbc:3.8.10.1'
+testCompile 'commons-io:commons-io:1.3.2'
+{% endhighlight %}

+As you can see, I also use commons-io to easily manipulate files.
+Then, our unit test will look like this:

 {% highlight java %}
 @RunWith(RobolectricTestRunner.class)